 - You hook should not always be a guest post; try something unique and new to beat competitors and win the attention of the target persons.

-Social media signals show how busy some website is and how big is a community behind it.
-Twitter, Facebook, Instagram, LinkedIn etc., all of them with pages with a huge audience will establish your authority.
+People who are extroverts, who talk a lot, who share a lot and are social, always make more money than introverts.
+Social media signals show how busy some website is and how big the community behind them is.
+Twitter, Facebook, Instagram, LinkedIn etc., with pages with a huge audience, will establish your authority.

-This would be just as good as telling them that you’ve served KissMertics.
+It would be just as good as telling them you’ve served KissMertics.

 - Social media’s power is still largely untapped.
-That is, people always talk highly of Google rankings, but social media signals are just as important as Google traffic.
+People always talk highly of Google rankings, but social media signals are just as important as Google traffic.

+Remember, you must show past good work and a demo of what you can do.
 The sad thing about emails is the poor open rate (especially cold emails) and even poorer success rate.
 So don’t fret about that.
-With reason and courtesy in your email, you will definitely get a better response rate than many others.
+You will definitely get a better response rate with reason and courtesy in your email than many others.